M.Phil./P.Grad.Dip. in Conflict Resolution and Reconciliation

-Particular attention is given to ethnic conflicts, and the role of religion in such conflicts and in peace building and reconciliation.
+Particular attention is given to ethnic conflicts and the role of religion in such conflicts and in peacebuilding and reconciliation.
 The course combines academic study and research with community involvement and life experience.
-Case studies include: Northern Ireland; Zimbabwe; Israel/Palestine; Afghanistan; Rwanda; and Sri Lanka.
-It equips graduates for work with local and international organisations, and provides transferable skills for a wide variety of careers, including mediation, diplomacy, policy, advocacy, journalism, teaching, and ministry, as well as Ph.D. research.
+Case studies include Northern Ireland; Zimbabwe; Israel/Palestine; Afghanistan; Rwanda; and Sri Lanka.
+It equips graduates for work with local and international organisations and provides transferable skills for a wide variety of careers, including mediation, diplomacy, policy, advocacy, journalism, teaching, and ministry, as well as Ph.D. research.
 After registration in Dublin at the start of the course, teaching takes place in Belfast and partner sites over two terms (September to December and January to early April).
 From April-July students may be based in either Belfast or Dublin depending on their research interests.
-A one term, non-degree programme is available and is ideal for those on sabbatical, or for those who prefer a shorter period of study.
+One term, the non-degree programme is available and is ideal for those on sabbatical, or for those who prefer a shorter period of study.
 There is also the option of attending single modules.

 (please note that not all modules will be offered every year)

 - Dynamics of Reconciliation.